wzm2256/PWAN/README.md

 ## Usage
 Common usage is shown in scrip.py, and see more detailed explanations of the parameters in main.py.
+Note the algorithm may sometimes fail to converge due to the regularizer term, try using smaller regularizer (e.g. larger sigma or smaller lambda) to stabilize the training.

 ## Reference